Elongated triangular bipyramid: Appearances

-The nirrosula, an African musical instrument woven out of strips of plant leaves, is made in the form of a series of elongated bipyramids with non-equilateral triangles as the faces of their end caps.
+The nirrosula, an African musical instrument woven out of strips of plant leaves, is made in the form of a series of elongated bipyramids, although there are non-equilateral-triangular faces of their end caps.

+The elongated triangular bipyramid, together with the helicoid, is commonly found in the micromorphological structure of raphides, needle-shape crystals made of calcium oxalate in plants.
+These structures are specialized to regulate the products of metabolic activities by transmitting, storing, and making them functionable, depending on the shapes.